Ezhkin-Kot/dotfiles/README.md

 ## NeoVim

-After all you also can install my NeoVim config: https://github.com/Ezhkin-Kot/nvim
+After all you also can install this NeoVim config: https://github.com/Ezhkin-Kot/nvim

 ## Troubleshooting